theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/execute-and-automate/index.md

 ---

 This page shows how to run extractions automatically and manually.
-Examples on how to create and call extractions:
+Examples on how to call extractions:

 - [Commandline](call-via-commandline.md)
 - [Webservice](../../web-api.md)